 The kyphoplasty procedure involves the use of a balloon to restore the vertebral body height and shape.
 This is followed by bone cement to strengthen it.
 The procedure may be performed under intravenous sedation.
 The patient may need local anesthetic or general anesthetic.
 The patient lies face-down on the operating room table.
 Two X-ray machines are used to show the collapsed bones.

 The surgeon makes two small (less than 3mm) incisions.
 He or she inserts a tube into the center of the vertebral body.
 Through this tube, balloons are placed in the center of the vertebral body.
 (See Figure 1.)
 Then the balloons are inflated.
 (See Figure 2.)
-This pushes the bone back towards its normal height and shape.
+This pushes the bone back toward its normal height and shape.
 It also helps create a cavity.
-The surgeon will fill the cavity with the bone cement.
+The surgeon will fill the cavity with bone cement.

 Once the cavity is created, the surgeon removes the inflatable balloon bone tamp.
 He or she mixes the cement and fills the cavity in a slow and controlled fashion.
 (See Figures 3 and 4.)
 The cement hardens.
 Then the surgeon takes out the tubes.
 He or she closes the incisions with a single stitch.
 Patients usually go home the same day.
 Patients can go back to all normal activities of daily living as soon as possible.
 They have no restrictions.